How can I get the permanent residence permit?

 • Recognized refugees or those entitled to asylum19Does not apply to subsidiary protection or deportation ban.: After 5 years (with A2): at least 50% of the amount.
 After 3 years (with C1): at least 75% of the amount.

-• If you are at school, at a university or a in a vocational training program (Ausbildung): BAföG (student allowance) or training salary is usually sufficient.20No proof required if you entered Germany younger than 18 years old.
+• If you are at school, at a university or a in a vocational training program (Ausbildung): BAföG (student allowance) or training salary+BAB (vocational training allowance) may possibly be sufficient.20Under certain conditions (§ 35 AufenthG) no proof is required, if you entered Germany younger than 18 years old.

 • Incapacity to work due to illness or disability: No income required.